Earthseed

 Earthseed is a fictitious religion based on the idea that "God is Change".
-It is the creation of Octavia E. Butler, as revealed by her character Lauren Oya Olamina in the books: Parable of the Sower and Parable of the Talents.
-(A third book of the trilogy, Parable of the Trickster, was not completed before Butler's death.)
+It is the creation of Octavia E. Butler, as revealed by her character Lauren Oya Olamina in the books Parable of the Sower and Parable of the Talents (the third book of the trilogy, Parable of the Trickster, was not completed before Butler's death).

 Background

 Parable of the Sower is a futuristic, dystopian, science-fiction novel.
 In its reality, the United States has devolved into states and/or city-states warring for the few remaining resources.
 Life is cheap, and the economy is becoming reborn as company towns.